Saturday, October 14, 2023

 It should be celebrated, for two reasons:

-First, it’s beautiful and an inspiring finale to the growing season.
+First, it’s a beautiful and an inspiring finale to the growing season.

-Second, a diverse and conservative fall flora is an indicator of woodland health, a rare thing today.
+Second, a diverse fall flora is an indicator of woodland health, a rare thing today.
 Most woods have lost it.

 Somme Woods has benefitted from ambitious restoration (fire, thinning, and seeding) for four decades.
 It's a good place to get to know these important late-season plants.